Ruslanbek Jiyanov

-Ruslanbek Muzaffar o'g'li Jiyanov (born 5 June 2001) is an Uzbek professional footballer who plays for Navbahor on loan from the Russian Premier League club Pari NN and the Uzbekistan national team.
+Ruslanbek Muzaffar ugli Jiyanov (Ruslanbek Muzaffar oʻgʻli Jiyanov; born 5 June 2001) is an Uzbek professional footballer who plays as a winger for Uzbek club Navbahor and the Uzbekistan national team.

-Early life

-Growing up, Jiyanov dreamed of playing for the Uzbekistan national football team.

 Club career

 Jiyanov started his career with Olympic Tashkent.

 On 10 February 2023, Jiyanov signed a three-and-a-half-year contract with Russian Premier League club Pari NN and was loaned back to Olympic until 30 June 2023.
 Upon his return from loan, he made no league appearances and one substitute Russian Cup appearance for Pari NN in the 2023–24 season.
 On 2 January 2024, Jiyanov moved on a new loan to Navbahor Namangan until 30 November 2024.

+On 12 January 2026, Jiyanov returned to Navbahor on a permanent basis.

 International career

 He made his debut for main team, Uzbekistan on 20 November 2022 in a friendly match against Russia.